omerbykbs/Bachelor-Thesis/README.md

 ---

 ## 📘 Introduction
 This thesis utilizes cosine similarity and large language model (LLM) with Retrieval Augmented Generation (RAG) to extract information from neuroscientific documents containing information about three electroencephalography (EEG) topics motor imagery, auditory attention, internal- external attention.
-The aim is to automate structured knowledge extraction from these documents in a faster and more precise way,
+The aim is to automate structured knowledge extraction from these documents in a faster and more precise way.

 ---